altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Tags
+   - Show thumbnails
+   - Show list when things change
-- Tag & show tags
+   - Show tags on top
+-----
 - Sorting
------
 - Improve zoom
 - Query videos
 - Use metadata to get a better date for some pivs